inbasperu/VisionGuard/docs/FEATURES.md

     style I fill:#98FB98,stroke:#333,stroke-width:2px
 ```

-Description: A flowchart illustrating the steps from initiating calibration to final calibration point determination.

-Steps:
+## 5. Customizing Settings

+[Diagram: Settings Menu]
+Description: A mockup of the settings menu showing options for:
+1. Break intervals
+2. Theme preferences
+3. Device configurations
+4. Notification settings

+To customize VisionGuard:
+1. Click the "Settings" button on the main interface.
+2. Adjust your preferences in each category.
+3. Click "Save" to apply your changes.

+## 6. Viewing Statistics

+[Diagram: Statistics Dashboard]
+Description: A mockup of the statistics dashboard showing:
+1. Daily and weekly screen time graphs
+2. Break adherence rate
+3. Peak usage times

+To view your statistics:
+1. Click the "Statistics" button on the main interface.
+2. Navigate through different time frames using the provided controls.
+3. Statistics are automatically cleared after one week for privacy.

+## 7. System Tray Features

+VisionGuard runs in the system tray for quick access to key features.

+[Diagram: System Tray Menu]
+Description: A screenshot of the system tray icon and its right-click menu showing options for:
-1. Start Calibration
+1. Pause/Resume tracking
-2. Four-Point Gaze Capture
-3. Combine Gaze Points
-4. Calculate Convex Hull
-5. Apply Error Margin
-6. Intersect with Screen Boundaries
-7. Determine Final Calibration Points
-8. End Calibration
+2. Take a break now
+3. Open main window
+4. View quick statistics
+5. Exit application

-### Best Practices for Accurate Calibration
+## 8. Best Practices

-1. Ensure consistent lighting conditions.
+1. Ensure consistent lighting conditions during use.
-2. Maintain a stable head position during calibration.
+2. Maintain a stable head position, especially during calibration.
 3. Focus on each calibration point for the full duration.
-4. Adjust the error margin based on individual user needs and environmental factors.
+4. Adjust the error margin based on your needs and environment.
-5. Recalibrate if there are significant changes in user position or lighting conditions.
+5. Recalibrate if you change your sitting position or lighting conditions significantly.

+## 9. Troubleshooting

-### Troubleshooting
+[Diagram: Troubleshooting Flowchart]
+Description: A flowchart guiding users through common issues and their solutions.

-Common issues and their solutions:
+Common issues and solutions:

+1. Application not starting:
+   - Check for conflicts with antivirus software
+   - Ensure you have the latest version of the [Microsoft Visual C++ Redistributable](https://learn.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist?view=msvc-170#latest-microsoft-visual-c-redistributable-version) appropriate for your system architecture from the official Microsoft website.
+   - Update your drivers for the inference engine
+   - Verify you have the latest version of VisionGuard installed

+2. Inaccurate tracking:
-1. Inaccurate tracking: Try increasing the error margin or recalibrating.
+   - Try increasing the error margin
+   - Recalibrate the system
-2. Calibration fails: Ensure proper lighting and camera positioning.
+   - Ensure proper lighting and camera positioning

-3. Gaze always detected as off-screen: The error margin might be too small, try increasing it.
+3. Gaze always detected as off-screen:
+   - The error margin might be too small, try increasing it

-3. **Customizing Settings:**
-   - Navigate to the settings menu to customize break intervals, theme preferences, and device configurations.
+   - Check if the calibration points are within your screen boundaries

-4. **Viewing Statistics:**
+4. Calibration fails:
-   - Access daily and weekly screen time statistics from the main interface.
-These are automatically cleared after one week.

-4. **System Tray Access:**
-   - VisionGuard runs in the system tray.
-Right-click the tray icon to access key features quickly without opening the full application.
+   - Ensure proper lighting and camera positioning
+   - Check if your webcam is functioning correctly in other applications